Emil Ekiyor, Jr. Has Starter for the Commanders Written All Over Him

 Player Overview

-Emil Ekiyor Jr. has been one of the most reliable interior lineman for one of the best offenses in college football.
-He played most snaps at right guard but is posed to play either guard position at the next level.
+Emil Ekiyor Jr. has been one of the most reliable interior linemen for one of the best offenses in college football.
+He played most snaps at right guard but is versatile enough to play either guard position at the next level.
 He is a solid interior lineman who plays with smarts and sound technique.
 Emil has been projected to be scheme versatile and can play immediately.

 Strengths

-- Quick feet, strong hands, and physical temperament makes him a menace in the run blocking.
+- Quick feet, strong hands, and physical temperament makes him a menace in run blocking.

 - Well-coached hand placement.